pcsiszar/Shadowrun-5.5/Core/Errata.md

 from the spell around the target (see Perceiving Magic) and move in to stop the target.
 Also, a subject of Control Thoughts knows that he was subject to mind control after the spell ends.
 A subject of the spell Influence does not.

+#### Drain

+Increase [Attribute] spells cannot increase a character's Drain Resist.

+You cannot increase your Drain Resist by using

 #### Counterspelling

 Counterspell is now an Interrupt Action that costs a Minor Action and adds your Counterspell skill rating to the defense